-- accredited certificate providers creating energy savings certificates - scheme participants purchasing and surrendering energy savings certificates to meet annual targets - households and businesses receiving financial incentives - encouraging energy savings activities that would otherwise not have occurred.
+- Accredited Certificate Providers (ACPs) creating energy savings certificates - Scheme participants purchasing and surrendering Energy Savings Certificates (ESCs) to meet annual targets - households and businesses receiving financial incentives - encouraging energy savings activities that would otherwise not have occurred.

-2.1.1 Accredited certificate providers have created energy savings certificates
+3.1.1 Accredited Certificate Providers have created Energy Savings Certificates

-Between 2019 and 2023, accredited certificate providers (ACPs) created more than 31.1 million energy savings certificates (ESCs) for eligible energy savings activities.
+Between 2019 and 2023, ACPs created more than 31.1 million ESCs for eligible energy savings activities.
 This exceeded the cumulative target over the same period by 7.3 million ESCs.

-2.1.2 Scheme participants have purchased and surrendered energy savings certificates to meet annual targets
+3.1.2 Energy Savings Scheme participants have purchased and surrendered Energy Savings Certificates to meet annual targets

-Table 1 shows scheme participants have largely chosen to purchase ESCs rather than pay penalties.
-Between 2019 and 2022, scheme participants surrendered more than 18.7 million ESCs and paid penalties for the equivalent of about 274,000 ESCs.
-Penalties paid represent roughly 1.5% of the total scheme obligation over the same period.
+Table 1 shows ESS participants have largely chosen to purchase ESCs rather than pay penalties.
+Between 2019 and 2022, Scheme participants surrendered more than 18.7 million ESCs and paid penalties for the equivalent of about 274,000 ESCs.
+Penalties paid represent roughly 1.5% of the total Scheme obligation over the same period.